airpair/authoring-guide/post.md

 ### 6.1 Merge quickly

-Acknowleding contributions is an important community etiquette.
+Acknowledging contributions is an important community etiquette.
 Eventually all contributions and updated dates will be displayed on each post.

 The AirPair Editor is not yet capable of handling more than basic forking